smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 ####Solution (5): Okay, we'll pay a freelance copywriter
 If you find a good freelance copywriter you'll get good content that informs and entertains customers and that they might even want to share (huzzah!).
 The downside is that you'll still need to spend time, particuarly at the beginning of the relationship, making sure that your freelancer knows enough about your company to produce relevant content.
 You'll also need to keep checking in with them so that they remain up to date with what your company is doing and can come up with good ideas based on this information.
 Perhaps you can ask them to attend a monthly meeting in person or schedule a weekly Skype call?

-###9.
-We need to outsource content product – how do we find a good freelancer?
+###10.
+How do we tell if a freelancer is any good?
 If you like a copywriter's portfolio then that's a good start.
 You might also look for:

 * an ability to write in different styles (avoid bloggers who can only write in their own style)